cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 ### Azure Application Identity

-To authenticate with Conjur, Azure-specific fields will need to be provided in the host annotations of the Conjur host identity for the Azure resource, specifically subscription-id, resource-group, and user/system-assigned-identity.
-These fields will be used to confirm the identity of the Azure resource sending the authentication request by comparing the Azure token information with the host annotations that are defined in the above policy.
+To authenticate with Conjur, Azure-specific fields will need to be provided in the host annotations of the Conjur host identity for the Azure resource- subscription-id, resource-group, and user/system-assigned-identity.
+Specifically, If the Azure resource is assigned a system-assigned-identity, we will also need to validate the `oid` field of the Azure access token.
+These fields will be used to confirm the identity of the Azure resource that is sending the authentication request.
+This will be done by comparing the Azure access token information with the host annotations that are defined in the policy below.

 A Conjur host will be defined as follows with their annotations holding Azure-specific identification properties.